-The profile is an important part of your first impression with a homeowner and it needs to be well-written.
-Be sure to keep it to the need-to-know information, but also make it genuine and post good photos that show who you are!
+The profile is an important part of your first impression with home owners and it needs to be well-written.
+Be sure to keep it to the need-to-know information.
+But also make it genuine and post good photos that show who you are!

 As you do more sits, be sure to update your profile with any new skills you’ve learned that may help a pet owner decide if you are a good fit.

 2. Do the Full Background Check